Photography Is Not a Crime: Homeland security

-Police coverup
+Police seizure of footage

-PINAC has documented a number of cases in which police officers seized cameras and cell phones or deleted photographs or video, apparently in an effort to cover up police misconduct, such as the unjustified killing of Oscar Grant by BART police officers.
+PINAC has documented a number of cases in which police officers seized cameras and cell phones or deleted photographs or video, apparently in an effort to cover up police misconduct, such as in the killing of Oscar Grant by BART Police officers.
 In some cases, police have been accused of tampering with evidence by deleting photographs or videos.
 For example, in Broward County, an off-duty deputy sheriff pulled over a motorist, and then illegally seized and destroyed her cell phone in an attempt to get rid of the video that she had taken of police misconduct.

 On August 2, 2021, five Miami Beach police officers were charged with using excessive force against a bystander who recorded video of the officers beating a handcuffed suspect.

 Recognition

 The blog has been featured or discussed mainstream publications including Playboy, The Washington Post, The Boston Globe and the Fort Lauderdale Sun-Sentinel.
 It made ABC News when Andrew Meyer joined as a staff writer in 2014.

 PINAC was cited in law reviews including the Tennessee Law Review, the Quinnipiac Law Review, and the University of Pennsylvania Law Review.